Estimated Connecticut Income Taxes

 WHAT IS MY REQUIRED ANNUAL PAYMENT?
 Your required annual payment is the lesser of:

-90% of your total Connecticut income tax for the current taxable year
+- 90% of the total Connecticut income tax shown on your current year return;

-100% of your total Connecticut income tax for the preceding taxable year, if you filed a Connecticut income tax return for the preceding taxable year that covered a 12-month period.
+- 100% of the total Connecticut income tax shown on your preceding year return, if you filed a Connecticut income tax return for the preceding taxable year that covered a 12-month period.

 NOTE: You do not have to make estimated income tax payments if you did not file a Connecticut income tax return for the preceding taxable year because you had no Connecticut income tax liability and you were either:

 - a resident of Connecticut for the entire preceding taxable year;

 - a nonresident or part-year resident of Connecticut with Connecticut source income.

 INCOME NOT SUBJECT TO WITHHOLDING: The checklist below includes many (although not all) of the types of income that are not subject to Connecticut income tax withholding and that may require you to pay estimated tax:

 - pensions and annuities (if no Connecticut income tax is withheld);

 - gambling winnings (if no Connecticut income tax is withheld);